Cheesy Brussels Sprouts

 Despite them being a cute mini cabbage for my Barbies to eat, it was a battle at the dinner table to get my 6 year old self to eat the mushy, grey-green bitter vegetable side dish that my mom tried to dress up with butter and salt.

-But by the age of 40 (yes – it took me that long), I discovered brussels sprouts don’t have to be microwaved or steamed but they could sautéed and fried or roasted with bacon.
-Even better was adding cheese!
-Because cheese goes with everything – except cinnamon rolls, but that’s another story.
+But by the age of 40 (yes, it took me that long), I discovered they don’t have to be microwaved or steamed.
+They could be sauteed and fried in bacon grease or roasted until the edges get golden and crispy.
+Even better was adding cheese.
+Because cheese goes with everything, except cinnamon rolls (but that’s another story).

 How this recipe will turn you into a brussels sprouts lover

-- One word, BACON – Bacon is loved by many.
-Not only does it add a smoky flavor to our side dish but it helps you forget you are eating one of the most hated vegetables by children everywhere.
+- Bacon.
+Not only does it add a smoky flavor to this low carb side dish, it helps you forget you are eating one of the most hated vegetables by children everywhere.
+I cook it first and use the grease for frying the sprouts, so nothing goes to waste.

-- Two types of cheese – I couldn’t settle with just cheddar cheese.
+- Two types of cheese.
+I couldn’t settle for just cheddar.
 That’s just so basic.
-To add a nutty, creamy, salty flavor to envelope these bitter morsels.
+I wanted a nutty, creamy, salty layer to envelope these bitter morsels, and the gruyere delivers that.

-- Crispy brussels sprouts – There is no space in the universe for mushy, soggy brussel sprouts.
+- Crispy, not mushy.
+There is no space in the universe for soggy sprouts.
 You haven’t lived until you’ve tried them with fried, crispy edges.

-- One pot wonder – I hate doing dishes.
-Next to opening a bag of salad, if a side dish requires multiple dishes, I’m not making it.
-Luckily this baked brussels sprouts recipe can be made in the same skillet.
+- One skillet.
+I hate doing dishes.
+If a side dish requires multiple pans, I’m not making it.
+This baked casserole can be made start to finish in the same oven-proof skillet.

 Ingredients